Hermitian K-theory, derived equivalences and Karoubi's Fundamental Theorem: Grothendieck-Witt groups of dg categories

-The pretriangulated hull $\A^{\pretr}$ of a dg category $\A$ was introduced in \cite{bondalKapranov:pretr}; see also \cite{Drinfeld:DGquotient}.
-Below, we will need a description of $\A^{\pretr}$ in the context of dg categories with dualities which is in some sense symmetric monoidal with respect to the tensor product of such categories.

-Let $\poSet$ be the category of small posets with injective order preserving maps as morphisms.
+Let $\poSet$ be the category of small posets (that is, partially ordered sets) with injective order preserving maps as morphisms.
 This is a symmetric monoidal category under the cartesian product as monoidal product.
-Recall that the category of small pointed dg categories $\dgCat_*$ is symmetric monoidal under the reduced tensor product of dg categories (Section \ref{subsec:pointedDgCats}).
-In particular, the product category $\poSet \times \dgCat_*$ is symmetric monoidal with component-wise monoidal product.
+Recall that the category of small pointed dg categories $\dgCat$ is symmetric monoidal under the tensor product of dg categories (Section \ref{subsec:pointedDGcats}).
+In particular, the product category $\poSet \times \dgCat$ is symmetric monoidal with component-wise monoidal product.
 We will define a symmetric monoidal functor